emul8/emul8/doc/source/peripherals.rst

 .. note::

-    ``EnumRegisterField<T>`` does not perform any verification regarding the underlying enumeration completness.
+    ``EnumRegisterField<T>`` does not perform any verification regarding the underlying enumeration completeness.
     It is possible to pass a value that is not reflected in the enumeration type.
     However, if the value exceeds the field's width, an ``ArgumentException`` is thrown.